DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Day_1_Lecture_DC_LifeCycles.md

 0. Introduction (20 min, NW)
-1. Archives and Records Management for Data Curation (NW)
-2. Review of lifecycle models (DCC, DataOne... , workflows from the SBDC project?)
-(20 min, AT)
+1. Archives and Records Management for Data Curation (NW) *2.
+Review of lifecycle models (DCC, DataOne... , workflows from the SBDC project?)
+(20 min, AT)*
 3. Making the lifecycle actionable (Checklists, Curation Profiles, Significant Properties) (20 Min, AT)
 4. Making the lifecycle actionable: the importance of stable identifiers (NW)
-5. Preview of Tools to be used in afternoon labs (AT)- Any preview of afternoon case study?
+5. Scholarly Communications Issues: Data Citation, Publication, and Linking

 ## 2. The Data Lifecycle